Lebanese Fried Cauliflower

 Type your email below and I’ll send it to you!
 As a bonus, you’ll receive recipes, shop specials, and more.

 Cauliflower is such a beloved star in the world of vegetables, and it is a Lebanese classic when fried to a light crispiness and served with garlicky tahini sauce.
-My mother always reminisced about the way her mother made fried cauliflower, coated in a cinnamon spiced batter and pan-fried.
-My version here is also traditional, and simply fries big, meaty par-cooked florets to golden brown crispiness.
+My mother always reminisced about the way her mother made fried Lebanese cauliflower, coated in a cinnamon-spiced batter and pan-fried.

-Head of cauliflower on a brown cutting board
+Head of cauliflower on a brown cutting board.

-The Ingredients Youโ€™ll Need
+The Ingredients You’ll Need

 It’s also helpful to par-cook the florets very briefly in lots of salted water.
 This flash-cooking with salty water imparts a lot of flavor to the cauliflower and makes the cauliflower much more tender.
 It also allows for shorter frying time.
+Don’t want to fry?
+If you’re looking for a great roasted cauliflower recipe, try my Cauliflower Shawarma.

 Deep Frying